healthyplatforms/cakephp-restkit/README.md

 # CakePHP RestKit plugin

-Need a full-featured REST API?

-Load this plugin and you are ready to go!
+An attempt to create a full featured REST-only plugin for CakePHP.

 ## Version ##